 The Center for Children’s Books (CCB) at the School of Information Sciences is a crossroads for critical inquiry, professional training, and educational outreach related to youth-focused resources, literature, and librarianship.

 Below are some of the featured books on display at the CCB.
-Check out our latest collection to celebrate Pride Month.
+Check out our latest collection to celebrate Native American Heritage Month.
 Check out more here.

 Happening at the CCB